trackmania-rl/tmrl/README.md

 In TrackMania 2020, the [OpenPlanet](https://openplanet.nl) API is used to retrieve the raw speed directly.

 ### Results

-We encourage you to watch our series of (TODO: incoming) YouTube videos to visualize some AIs learned in TMRL.

 We train policies in Real-Time with several observation spaces.
 We show that our AIs are able to take advantage of the more complex types of observations in order to learn complex dynamics, leading to more clever policies: